JCespi/Huffman-Fun/README.md

 # Huffman Coding

-A compression program that uses huffman coding to assign codewords to characters supplied from stdin.
+A compression program that uses huffman encoding to assign codewords to characters supplied from stdin and huffman decoding to output the corresponding characters to stdout given codewords.

 Upon typing **make**, two executables are created: **encode** and **decode**.
 Here is their usage:

 ```encode [-d] [dump_file]```

 ```decode```

 where the *-d* option dumps the average length of a codeword and the achieved